-The analog phone system or POTs (Plain Old Telephone Service) is the service provided by the telecom company.
-The telecom company connects the phones together with twisted pair wires.
-In order to increase the distance of signal transmission and manage, there are also many communication network devices, such as PBX, VoIP gateway and router.
+The analog phone system or POT (Plain Old Telephone Service) is the service provided by the telecom company.
+The telecom company connects the phones with twisted pair wires.

-FXS is a port used for conveying the internal connection to office devices like analog fax machines or analog phones.
+FXS is a port for conveying the internal connection to office devices like fax machines or phones.
 In other words, it aims to deliver dial tone, battery current, and ringing voltage.

 If there is an incoming call, the FXS interface will transmit the ringing voltage to the connected FXO device and start ringing.
 Once the phone is picked up, the line is established.
 However, connecting two FXO or two FXS ports will result in unsuccessful communication.
 Even if you want to connect two internal FXO devices, no dial tone will be transmitted.

 When it comes to equipment over the Internet to connect an analog phone line to a VoIP network phone system, or to connect a traditional enterprise communications switch to an IP network service provider, FXS gateway and FXO gateway are needed.

 3. What Are FXS Gateway and FXO Gateway?

 FXS gateways are required to connect analog telephones, fax machines and PABXs to IP telephony networks and VoIP systems.
 These devices connect to the ports of the FXS gateway, which converts the line to a VoIP provider.

 VSOL provides a series of FXS VoIP gateways for small and medium enterprises to ensure an easy and smooth transition to VoIP.

 FXO gateways are used to connect VoIP systems with analog lines and convert analog lines to establish VoIP.